AdobeDocs/commerce-admin.en/help/_includes/snippets.md

 >[!NOTE]
 >
 >When automatic redirects are enabled and you save a category, all product and category rewrites are generated in real time and stored in rewrite tables by default.
-This could result in significant performance issues for categories with many assigned products.
+This process could result in significant performance issues for categories with many assigned products.
 The solution is to change this default and skip the generation of category/products URL rewrites of products for category save.
 In this case, product rewrites are generated only for the canonical product URL.
 See [Automatic product redirects](/help/merchandising-promotions/url-redirect-product-automatic.md) for more information.

 ## URL rewrite parameters note {#url-rewrite-params}